 You will find details of all RYA training centres world-wide on the RYA web site and you can search for one near to you.

-Alternatively, if you live in a cool country, but would prefer to learn in the sunshine, there is no shortage of sailing schools based in warm climates to choose from.
+Alternatively, if you live in a cool country, but would prefer to learn in the sunshine when sailing a yacht, there is no shortage of sailing schools based in warm climates to choose from.
 It is often easier to persuade a reluctant partner to join you on a course in Greece or Spain than off the coast of England, for instance.

 But be warned.
 Whether you start sailing in the UK or abroad, as any RYA sailing school will tell you - sailing can be both addictive and life-changing!